haifeli/ax-udl/README.md

 # ax-udl

 Here is the Notepad ++ User Defined Language file for Cisco wireless devices logs.
+I integrated the 300 most frequently used words and optimized them specifically.
 This project references [npp-udl](https://github.com/click0/npp-udl), can also be used on Cisco IOS switches.

 ## Supported devices